docwhat/docker-registry-garbage-collect/README.md

 "foobar:latest".
 The images that made up the previous versions are now orphaned and left floating in limbo.

+## Notes

+For maximum paranoia, the script will not remove images from the last hour.
+This is in case you're uploading something that hasn't been tagged yet.

 ## License

 Public domain.
 This stuff is trivial and it is needed.